cs124/pa7-chatbot/README.md

  ## Important Setup Note

 Although this assignment mostly reuses the environment you set up in PA0, we need one additional package.
+Recall to activate your PA0 environment you will use:

+    conda activate cs124

 Please run this command after activating your cs124 environment.

     pip install openai